botandrose/sprockets-image_compressor/README.md

 gem 'sprockets-image_compressor'
 ````

-The gem ships with a Railtie which will automatically register the compressor preprocessor.
+The gem ships with a Railtie which will automatically register the compressor preprocessors.

-## Caveats
+## TODO

-For the first release, it only compresses pngs with [pngcrush](http://pmt.sourceforge.net/pngcrush/).
-But don't worry, support for compressing jpegs via jpegoptim will be added shortly!
+* Detect missing pngcrush or jpegoptim installations

-It doesn't even bother to make sure you have pngcrush installed.
+* Provide configuration hooks

-Also, no tests.
+* Tests

-### License
+## License

 (MIT License) - Copyright (c) 2011 Micah Geisel